SAGARACH65/LeapFrogProjects/README.md

 A complete list of projects done during the leapfrog internship.

 Design folder contains all the HTML/CSS PROJECTS.
-Games folder consists of the javascript games personally made.
+Games folder consists of the javascript games